isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-concrete-without-chemicals/index.md

 But ensure to put on your respirator to prevent inhaling fine particles.

 Move the sand-blaster nozzle slowly over the painted concrete - this will guarantee all the paint is removed.
 Don't blast around vegetation since the soda may have high pH.
 Step #2 - Use **Paint Remover -** If you still have stubborn concrete paint its time to try paint removers.
-Check how to [remove acrylic paint from concrete](https://pestpolicy.com/how-to-remove-acrylic-paint-from-concrete/) using the all-purpose paint stripper.
+Check how to [remove acrylic paint from concrete](https://pestpolicy.com/how-to-remove-acrylic-paint-from-concrete/)using the all-purpose paint stripper.

 ##  Conclusion